 Paternity leave in Croatia

-Fathers are entitled to 10 working days of paid paternity leave for a single child, or 15 working days for twins or multiples.
+Fathers are entitled to 10 working days of paid paternity leave for one child, or 15 working days for twins, triplets, or other multiple births.
 This leave is an individual right, non-transferable, and must be used within the first 6 months after the child's birth.
 It is fully compensated by the HZZO.

 Parental leave in Croatia